 St. John Fisher College is committed to assisting students with documented disabilities who are otherwise qualified for admission to the College, in compliance with Section 504 of the 1973 Federal Rehabilitation Act and Title III of the 1990 Americans with Disabilities Act (ADA, as amended).
 Students with documented disabilities (physical, learning, and/or psychological) who may need academic accommodations are advised to refer to the disability services information on the Academic Affairs website (www.sjfc.edu/campus-services/academic-affairs/disability).
-For additional information, students may call or make an appointment with the Coordinator of Disability Services in the Office of Academic Affairs, Kearney 202, (585) 385-8034.
+For additional information, students may call or make an appointment with the Coordinator of Disability Services in the Disability Services Office, Kearney 300, (585) 385-5252.